FarronF/limerick-council-meetings/meetings/2020/12/10-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th November 2020.md

 owners in these locations with a view to erecting the Access Points on their premises.
 This

-process is due for completion 27th November, with rollout commencing early December.--- 9
+process is due for completion 27th November, with rollout commencing early December.
+---
+9

 15. Question submitted by Councillor Donegan